karumank/BerlinClock/README.md

 HomeController - This has ViewResult to render our HTML page also the JsonResult which returns the values of clock units with respect to the input.

+BerlinClock/Models

+ClockUnit.cs - Used this as a common class to hold properties for all units.
+(Hours, minutes, seconds)

+BerlinClock/Services

+ClockService.cs - Created this using Singleton Design Pattern to hold the collection of unit values across the application.